Gloria-Hleihel/TechTalks-Tariq.lb/README.md

-# RoadScan
-AI-powered road damage detection and mapping for Lebanon
-# RoadScan 🛣️
+# Tariq.lb 🛣️

 A smart road-condition app that detects damage in road photos, scores its severity, and maps it automatically — turning scattered complaints about Lebanon's roads into a single, visual, shareable record.

 ## 📖 Project Description

-RoadScan is a full-stack web application built to solve a visibility problem: there's no central, up-to-date picture of *where* Lebanon's roads are damaged or *how bad* it is.
+Tariq.lb is a full-stack web application built to solve a visibility problem: there's no central, up-to-date picture of *where* Lebanon's roads are damaged or *how bad* it is.
 Reports are scattered, anecdotal, and impossible to act on.

-Instead of relying on word-of-mouth and manual surveys, RoadScan provides:
+Instead of relying on word-of-mouth and manual surveys, Tariq.lb provides:

 - **One-Photo Reporting** — Upload a road photo and let the model do the rest
 - **Automatic Damage Detection** — A computer vision model finds and classifies potholes, cracks, and surface wear